kevinoh45TuD/pp4-booking-website-2/README.md

 - Django was used as the main framework for this project.

+The django framework comes with most of what is needed to create this website.
+Certain additional packages like allauth made aspects like account a lot easier.

 ### Heroku

 - Heroku was used to deploy this website online.
 [Heroku](https://www.heroku.com)

+Steps take to deploy on Heroku are outlined below.

 ### HTML

 - Html was used as the base language for the site templates.

+A 'base.html' was created which all other templates would extend from.

+'index.html' was created as the main home page.

+Additional html files were created for more specific needs such as the profile page being done in 'diary.html'

 ### CSS

 - CSS was used to style the pages for this website.

+A 'style.css' file was created for some simple/general styling to different aspects of the website.

 ### JavaScript

 - JS was used for any functionality for the website.

+A 'booking.js' file was created to provide functionality to the 'Edit' button on the user's bookings.
+It did not work as intended unfortunately.

 ### Packages